+Art

-Art ARTS130W : Introduction to Drawing
+ARTS130W: Introduction to Drawing

 Introduction to Drawing is designed for students to explore materials, techniques, historical trends, and creative expression using drawing media.
 The class focuses on the Elements of Art: line, shape, color, texture, value, form, and space; and the Principles of Design: balance, proportion, emphasis, and rhythm.
 Creating and critiquing drawings are major components of the course.
-Lecture Hours 2

-Lab Hours 2 Credits 3 ARTS135W : Plein Air Drawing
+ARTS135W : Plein Air Art

-Plein Air Drawing is for both beginning artists and artists who wants to improve their skills.
-Participants explore the beautiful North Country with an artist's eye.
-This course requires gallery exhibits to view and discuss "Plein Air Drawing," focusing on Impressionists and the White Mountain and Hudson River Schools.
-Students also visit local areas to create artwork using oil and chalk pastels, charcoal, pencil, and color pencil.
+Plein Air Art is for both beginning artists and artists who want to improve their skills.
+Participants explore our beautiful North Country with an artist's eye.
+This course requires gallery exhibits to view and discuss "Plein Air Art," focusing on Impressionist style, as well as the styles of the White Mountain School and the Hudson River School.
+Students spend time developing skills with a variety of mediums and go on location to create works of art.
 Through this class, students develop an appreciation for art.
-Lecture Hours 2

-Lab Hours 2 Credits 3 ARTS140W : Drawing with Color
+ARTS140W: Drawing with Color